 You can still access the Castle B entrance sooner than you're supposed to with use of the double jump and Sacred Fist/Ice book combo, but you need to at least meet Death in the Clock Tower before you can use the Gate.

 Dark World: It's subtle, but Castle B is more decayed-looking than Castle A, many environments have unnaturalcolors, and the whole place generally looks slightly creepier.
 That said, since you see the B version of some areas first, the A version will actually be the more dangerous one.

-Dummied Out: Gold Headband, Medusa Pendant and Mirror Pendant are all unavailable in doublepack version, due to changes in items dropped by enemies.
+Dummied Out: Gold Headband, Medusa Pendant, and Mirror Pendant are all unavailable in the doublepack version, due to changes in items dropped by enemies.

 In every other Metroidvania game in the series (except a couple of the last ones, which came out years later), the first warp room you find always sends you back to another warp room that had previously been inaccessible.
 With that in mind, the only people who might get stuck are the ones who have never played any of the other Metroidvania games before.

 Heavily Armored Mook: The Armoured Fleamen, who have no repercussions on their agaility despite the extra weight they are carrying.